Assistive Tech for the Home

 The Bedroom

 People use assistive technology in the bedroom to increase independence and promote safety.
 An example of this is wheelchair users using hoists to assist with moving from the bed to their wheelchair.
 Hoists can be mobile (be attached to wheels) or be attached to the ceiling to assist wheelchair users transfer.
 Another type of assistive technology in the bedroom is adjustable beds.
-Adjustable beds can make it easier foe people living with disability to get in and out of bed.
+Adjustable beds can make it easier for people with disability to get in and out of bed.

 Assistive Technology Australia have a range of Assistive Technology for the bedroom, including hoists.